-- b.
-As part of an article containing a hazardous chemical. - 32.
-Region VIII means Region VIII of the EPA. - 33.
-Regulated Substance means a chemical regulated under sections 112 (r) and 301 of the Clean Air Act, as amended, 42 U.S.C. §§ 7412 (r), 7601, and the regulations promulgated thereunder, including 40 C.F.R.
-Part 9 and 68. - 34.
-Release means any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping or disposing into the environment (including the abandonment or discarding of barrels, containers and other closed receptacles) of any hazardous or extremely hazardous substance. - 31. whidlor Replace the Quadratic that it is in the case of a first early described that the control of the control of the control of the case of a first early described that the case of the control of the case of the case - Reservation means the "Standing Rock Sioux Indian Reservation," comprising the portion of the Great Sioux Reservation, established in the Treaty of Fort Laramie of April 29, 1868 (15 Stat.
-635), set aside for the Hunkpapa, Sihasapa and Yanktonai bands, and the land identified in the Executive Order of March 16, 1875, as described in the Act of March 2, 1889 (25 Stat.
-888). - 37.
-Standing Rock Sioux Tribe means the Standing Rock Sioux Tribe of the Great Sioux Nation, including its departments and governmental service agencies. - 38.
-TERC means the Standing Rock Sioux Tribal Emergency Response Commission appointed by the Tribal Chairman of the Standing Rock Sioux Tribe and authorized to implement EPCRA. - Threshold Planning Quantity means a chemical designated as an extremely hazardous substance by Title III of the Superfund Amendments and Reauthorization Act, the inventory amount at a facility that results in a requirement for the material to be reported by the facility and be included in the emergency response plan for chemical spills or releases - 40.
-Tier Two means and refers to the requirements of subsection 312 (d)(2) of EPCRA and the requirements of section 402 of this Ordinance. - 41.
-Title III means Title III of the Superfund Amendments and Reauthorization Act of 1986, Public Law 99-499, Emergency Planning and Standing Rock Sioux Tribe Right-to-Know Act of 1986, Title 42 of the United States Code, ("SARA") and regulations issued thereunder, which provisions are herein incorporated by reference.
+chemical: or- b.
+As part of an article containing a hazardous chemical.
+32. Region VIII means Region VIII of the EPA.
+Formatted: Normal, Justified 33.
+Regulated Substance means a chemical regulated under sections 112 (r) and 301 of the Clean Air Act, as amended, 42 U.S.C. §§ 7412 (r), 7601, and the regulations-promulgated thereunder, including 40 C.F.R.
+Part 9 and 68.
+Formatted: Normal, Justified 3.1.
+Release means any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, dumping or disposing into the environment (including the abandonment or discarding of barrels, containers and other closed receptacles) of any hazardous or extremely hazardous substance.
+Formatted: Normal, Justified Reportable Quantity Release means a release of a hazardous chemical at or above the established Standing Rock Sioux Tribe or federal law threshold which requires emergency notification 35.
+Residential user means any individual, single-multiple family dwelling residing within the exterior boundaries of the Standing Rock Sioux Tribe.
+36. Reservation means the "Standing Rock Sioux Indian Reservation." comprising the portion of the Great Sioux Reservation, established in the Treaty of Fort Laramie of April 29, 1868 (15 Stat.
+635), set aside for the Hunkpapa.
+Sihasapa and Yanktonai bands, and the land identified in the Executive Order of March 16, 1875, as described in the Act of March 2, 1889 (25 Stat.
+888).
+Formatted: Normal, Justified 37.
+Standing Rock Sioux Tribe means the Standing Rock Sioux Tribe of the Great Sioux Nation, including its departments and governmental service agencies.
+38. TERC means the Standing Rock Sioux Tribal Emergency Response Commission appointed by the Tribal Chairman of the Standing Rock Sioux Tribe and authorized to implement EPCRA.
+39. Threshold Planning Quantity means a chemical designated as an extremely hazardous substance by Title III of the Superfund Amendments and Reauthorization.
+Act, the inventory amount at a facility that results in a requirement for the material to be reported by the facility and be included in the emergency response plan for chemical spills or releases.
+Formatted: Normal, Justified 40.
+Tier Two means and refers to the requirements of subsection 312 (d)(2) of EPCRA and the requirements of section 402 of this Ordinance.

-- 42. Toxic Chemical means a substance listed by the Administrator pursuant to Section 313(c) of Title III and listed at 40 C.F.R. § 372.65, or a superseding regulatory provision, and/or published in the EPA's annual Toxic Release Inventory Reporting Instruction Package. - 43.
+- Title III means Title III of the Superfund Amendments and Reauthorization Actof 1986, Public Law 99-499, Emergency Planning and Standing Rock Sioux Tribe Right to Know Act of 1986, Title 42 of the United States Code, ("SARA") and regulations issued thereunder, which provisions are herein incorporated by reference. - 42.
+Toxic Chemical means a substance listed by the Administrator pursuant to Section 313(c) of Title III and listed at 40 C.F.R. § 372.65, or a superseding regulatory provision, or published in the EPA's annual Toxic Release Inventory Reporting Instruction Package. - 43.
 Trade Secret shall have the meaning effected under the provisions of Section 319 of EPCRA. - 44.
 Tribal Council means the Tribal Council of the Standing Rock Sioux Tribe, the legislative branch of the Tribal government. - 45.
 USC means the United States Code. - B. References to any provision of federal law or regulation contained herein shall be understood to include, by reference, any and all subsequent revisions to such provision or regulation.